 In October 2018, DDT co-signed comments submitted to the National Parks Service concerning a proposed rule change which would eliminate demonstrations on the White House’s southern sidewalk, require permits for demonstrations, and charge fees for “costs associated with permitted demonstrations.”
 The comments were also co-signed by left-of-center organizations, including the Arkay Foundation, Democracy Fund, Pritzker Innovation Fund, and Third Way.
 Ostensibly right-leaning co-signers included former Rep. Bob Inglis, the advocacy group Stand Up Republic, Hoover Institution senior fellow Larry Diamond, and the environmentalist Niskanen Center.

 Defending Democracy Together was officially formed on January 3, 2018, according to filings with the Virginia State Corporation Commission.
-DDT lists its address as 1090 Vermont Ave.
+DDT’s founding documents listed its address as 1090 Vermont Ave.
 NW, Suite 800, in Washington, D.C.; the address is shared by Berman and Company, a political consulting firm catering to center-right clients.
 According to the left-leaning Center for Responsive Politics, Berman and Company was connected with the Enterprise Freedom Action Committee, a PAC that spent $750,636 in advertisements against 2016 presidential nominee Donald J. Trump.
 According to filings with the FEC, the Enterprise Freedom Action Committee also shared office space with Berman and Company.

 Defending Democracy Together manages the Becoming American Initiative, a fiscal project of the group created to “provide the conservative case for immigration and DACA reform.”
 The Initiative is headed by Linda Chavez, a DDT board member and former Reagan administration official.